Rødekro

-Rødekro (Rothenkrug) is a railway town with a population of 5,950 (1 January 2022), which was the seat of the former Rødekro Municipality (Danish, kommune) in Aabenraa Municipality in Region of Southern Denmark on the Jutland peninsula in south Denmark.
+Rødekro (Rothenkrug) is a railway town, with a population of 6,189 (1 January 2025), in Aabenraa Municipality in Region of Southern Denmark on the Jutland peninsula in south Denmark.
+It is located 33 km north of the Denmark-Germany border, 37 km northeast of Tønder, 28 km southwest of Haderslev and 8 km northwest of Aabenraa.

+Rødekro was the seat of the former Rødekro Municipality (Danish, kommune) until 1 January 2007.

+The town is served by Rødekro station on the Fredericia–Padborg railway line.

+Hotel Røde-Kro is a hotel and inn located in the centre of the town just north of the railway station.
+The hotels history dates back to 1649 and it was this Inn who named the town (Rødekro means Red Inn in Danish).

 Rødekro Municipality

 The former Rødekro municipality covered an area of 202 km2, and had a total population of 11,695 (2005).
 Its last mayor was Tove Larsen, a member of the Social Democrats (Socialdemokraterne) political party.

 The municipality was created in 1970 due to a kommunalreform ("Municipality Reform") that combined a number of existing parishes: